-The computer industry is one of the largest and fastest-growing in the world.
-The rapid spread of computer-based technologies requires skilled technicians wherever there are computers:
+Information technology is one of the largest and fastest-growing job sectors across the globe.
+The rapid spread of computer-based technologies means that work is available in:

-The Computer Information Technology (CIT) program prepares you for today’s constantly changing workplace with four separate career paths, each offering skill-specific awards.
+The Computer Information Technology (CIT) program prepares you for today’s constantly changing workplace with four separate career paths.
 Based on the skill sets you build, you’ll have a wide variety of options in a competitive job market.

-The modular program structure provides a set of building blocks to help you achieve success and gain confidence.
+The modular structure provides building blocks to help you achieve success and gain confidence.
 Earn one certificate or skills achievement award in a particular area, or combine several to earn an associate degree.

 Courses in Computer Information Technology are offered at all seven colleges of DCCCD; however, not all awards are offered at every college.
 Please check with an

 academic advisor at the college of your choice to find the right fit for your educational and career goals.

 degrees and certificates in Computer Information Technology.
 The catalog link to each award lists course requirements and which college offers a specific degree or certificate.